mongodb/docs/source/reference/glossary.rst

    balancer
       An internal MongoDB process that runs in the context of a :term:`shard cluster` and manages the splitting and migration of :term:`chunks <chunk>`.
-The balancer must be disabled for all maintenance operations on a shard cluster.
+Administrators must disable the balancer for all maintenance operations on a shard cluster.

    fsync
       An system call that flushes all dirty, in-memory pages to disk.
 MongoDB